readwritetools/rwt-search/readme.md

 <table>
 	<tr><th>Abstract</th></tr>
-	<tr><td>The <span class=product>rwt-search</span> web component is the standard user interface for the Site Search feature of the <a href='https://hub.readwritetools.com/enterprise/rwserve.blue'>RWSERVE</a> HTTP/2 server.
+	<tr><td>The <span class=product>rwt-search</span> DOM component is the standard user interface for the Site Search feature of the <a href='https://hub.readwritetools.com/enterprise/rwserve.blue'>RWSERVE</a> HTTP/2 server.
 This search dialog box has look-ahead word autofill to guide users in their search for locally hosted documents.</td></tr>
 </table>

 ### Motivation

 The SEMWORDS and SITEWORDS tools (see <a href='https://hub.readwritetools.com/enterprise/site-search.blue'>Site Search</a>
 ) produce an index of all the words used in a given website.
-That index is used by this web component to provide full text searching on a local basis, without relying on AJAX or direct server interaction.
+That index is used by this DOM component to provide full text searching on a local basis, without relying on AJAX or direct server interaction.

-This web component handles the initial fetch of the site index, caching it to the user's local-storage for ready use across all of the website's documents.
+This DOM component handles the initial fetch of the site index, caching it to the user's local-storage for ready use across all of the website's documents.

-Internally, the web component uses a *ternary search trie* to provide partial word lookups as the user types, guiding the user towards better results.
+Internally, the DOM component uses a *ternary search trie* to provide partial word lookups as the user types, guiding the user towards better results.

+#### In the wild

+To see an example of this component in use, visit the <a href='https://readwritestack.com/'>READ WRITE STACK</a>
+website and press <kbd>F7</kbd> "Search".
+To understand what's going on under the hood, use the browser's inspector to view the HTML source code and network activity, and follow along as you read this documentation.

 #### Prerequisites

-The <span>rwt-search</span> web component works in any browser that supports modern W3C standards.
+The <span>rwt-search</span> DOM component works in any browser that supports modern W3C standards.
 Templates are written using <span>BLUE</span><span>
 PHRASE</span> notation, which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
 desktop app.
 It has no other prerequisites.
 Distribution and installation are